ymersod/GMD/Gods game/Design/Design.md

 # Gods game.
-ONE life… this is the gods gift to all that lives.
+ONE life… this is gods gift to all that lives.
 The difference lies in being able to use this ONE oppurtunity to achieve greatness.
-ONE turn into the unkown might make the difference.
-Its time to prove you’re worthy of gods gift.
+ONE turn into the unknown might make the difference.
+It's time to prove you’re worthy of gods gift.

 ## Concept
 ### Genres